THE CURRENT SET UP & SOUND

 Heads: Snare; Coated 1 ply top, thin snare side.
 Toms; two ply coated tops, 1 ply bottoms.
 Bass; 1 ply coated batter w/ muffle ring, 1 ply black front w/ muffle ring & 5in offset hole, thin BD patch, BD pillow, resonance gate.
 Subtle muffling w/ various materials if needed.

-*Tuning is preferred as open as possible for maximum resonance.
+*Tuning is preferred as open as possible for maximum tone and/or resonance.

 *Still from the Season 1 intro of the Armstrong Cable show 'The Beat".
 2013